Biswajit-Mukherjee/create-frmwk/README.md

 cd my-dir
 ```

-- Run the following command
+- Run the following command to create the project structure

 ```bash
 npx create-project-boilerplate